pbstark/SHANGRLA/README.md

 [![GNU AGPL][agpl-img]][agpl]
 The software, and documentation of the software, in this repository is provided under the [GNU Affero General Public License][agpl] (AGPL).
 You can redistribute and/or modify the software and documentation under the terms of the AGPL as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the AGPL for more details.
 A copy of the AGPL is provided in `LICENSE`.

 ### Other files